bufbuild/protovalidate/README.md

    }
    ```

-For more advanced or custom constraints, `protovalidate` allows for CEL expressions that can incorporate information across fields.
+For more advanced or custom rules, `protovalidate` allows for CEL expressions that can incorporate information across fields.

 1. **Field-level expressions:** We can enforce that a products' `price`, sent as a string, includes a currency symbol like "$" or "£".
 We want to ensure that the price is positive and the currency symbol is valid.